DylanMuir/MappedTensor/README.md

 ##### `TempDir`: Directory path
 Directory where the mapped file(s) should stored.
 The default path is e.g. TMPDIR or /tmp.
 You may also use /dev/shm on Linux systems to map the file into memory.
+This can be very efficient in terms of I/O, and an be coupled with tensor compression with the `pack` method.

 ##### `Like`: array
 Specified array dimension and class is used to preallocate a new